 Canna Lilies have many uses

-Some Canna Lilies have lovely flowers and produce seeds.
-In my garden growing canna lilies has rewarded me by providing exuberant exotic foliage with the addition of bright red flower spikes.
+Most Canna Lilies have lovely flowers and produce seeds.
+In my garden growing canna lilies provide me with exuberant exotic foliage with the addition of bright red flower spikes.
 The flowers actually come in a wide range of colours and textures.
 The leaves can be green or bronze, variegated white and green, and I've even seen one plant with pinkish leaves.

 Cannas are not only grown for their appearance, but also for their large starchy rhizomes.